dart-lang/language/accepted/future-releases/unified-collections/feature-specification.md

 4. If `leafElements` is not empty, then:

-    *   It is a compile-time error if `e` is syntactically known to be a map literal and `leafElements` contains any `expression` elements.
+    *   It is a compile-time error if `e` is syntactically known to be a map literal and `leafElements` contains any `expressionElement` elements.

     *   It is a compile-time error if `e` is syntactically known to be a set literal and `leafElements` contains any `mapEntry` elements.

-    *   If it has at least one `expression` and no `mapEntry` elements, it is syntactically known to be a set literal, with unknown static type.
+    *   If it has at least one `expressionElement` and no `mapEntry` elements, it is syntactically known to be a set literal, with unknown static type.

-    *   If it has at least one `mapEntry` and no `expression` elements, it is syntactically known to be a map literal with unknown static type.
+    *   If it has at least one `mapEntry` and no `expressionElement` elements, it is syntactically known to be a map literal with unknown static type.

-    *   If it has at least one `mapEntry` and at least one `expression`, it is an error.
+    *   If it has at least one `mapEntry` and at least one `expressionElement`, it is an error.

     *In other words, at least one key-value pair anywhere in the collection forces it to be a map, and a bare expression forces it to be a set.
 Having both is an error.*

-**done: Defined `leafElements` instead of repeating "including as sub-components...".**

 If `e` has no `typeArguments` and no context type, and no `elements`, then `e` is treated as a map literal with unknown static type. *In other words, an empty